Real Estate

 Real Estate Internship & Mentorship Program

 Consider applying for a paid internship over the summer prior to commencing Year 4.
 You could work in real estate brokerage, development, finance, investment, or consulting firms or government agencies responsible for real estate.
-To be eligible for the program, you must have completed COMM 307 and be returning to UBC for at least one term after the internship.
+To be eligible for the program, you must have completed COMM_V 307 and be returning to UBC for at least one term after the internship.
 For more information, contact Professor Tsur Somerville.

 Careers in Real Estate